Suzanne Hopf, JD

 Jonetta Weber, PhD

 Dr. Weber is the Director of Academic Services in the Department of Sociology and an adjunct faculty member in both Sociology and in Sport Administration.
 She completed her BA in humanities (classics), MA in linguistics, MEd in sport administration, and PhD in education administration (sport administration) at the University of Louisville.
 Her areas of interest include sport (history of sport, sport and academics), leisure, and animals in society.
-She has taught courses in sociology (Sociology of Sport, Social Context of Aging, Sociology of Death and Dying, and Animals & Society) and in sport adminstration (Sociology of Sport, Athletics in Higher Education, and Women and Sport).
+She has taught courses in sociology (Sociology of Sport, Social Context of Aging, Sociology of Death and Dying, and Animals & Society) and in sport administration (Sociology of Sport, Athletics in Higher Education, and Women and Sport).
 She and Dr. Bob Carini recently published an article examining the lack of women represented on the covers of Sports Illustrated magazines, as well as another article examining the lack of females featured in popular fishing magazines, and she co-authored, with some other faculty, an article on self-efficacy of athletes with one of her former graduate students.
 Along with sociology PhD student, Jennifer Sinski, she and Dr. Carini have submitted a manuscript detailing the lack of representation of females in popular fishing magazines, and they are currently working on a paper related to the development of college sports fandom in the age of online education, as well as another examining holidays in the U.S.

 email@example.com | (502) 852-8028 | 124 Lutz Hall